Some implications between Grothendieck's anabelian conjectures: Elementary anabelian stacks

+\begin{lemma} If $X$ is an elementary anabelian stack and $f:Y\to X$ is a proper étale morphism, then $Y$ is an elementary anabelian stack. \begin{proof} Thanks to \autoref{cfvsea}, we may reduce to the case in which $k=\C$ and $X$ is constructible by fibrations, and we want to show that $Y$ is constructible by fibrations too.
+Thanks to \autoref{stein}, we may furthermore reduce to the case in which $Y\to X$ is a proper étale gerbe.

 Consider a geometric point $y\in Y(\C)$ and its image $x\in X(\C)$.
-The fiber $Y_{x}$ is a finite étale gerbe of the form $BG$ for some finite group $G$.
-Passing to the associated topological orbifolds, we may consider the topological homotopy exact sequence
+The fiber $Y_{x}$ is a gerbe of the form $BG$ for some finite group $G$.
+Since $Y\to X$ is a proper étale gerbe, the diagonal $Y\to Y\times_{X}Y$ is finite étale.
+Passing to the associated topological stacks in the sense of \cite{noo05}, \cite{noo14}, this tells us that $Y^{\rm an}\to X^{\rm an}$ is a fibration with fiber $BG^{\rm an}$, and we may thus consider the topological homotopy exact sequence